 OTEC Heat Exchanger Test Facility at NELHA

-A new test facility is being built at the Natural Energy Laboratory of Hawaii (NELHA), on the Big Island of Hawaii.
+A test facility has been built at the Natural Energy Laboratory of Hawaii (NELHA), on the Big Island of Hawaii.
 NELHA is a state-owned business technology park that provides warm and cold seawater to their tenants.
 The deep seawater is obtained via a 620-meter-deep 40″ intake pipeline, or a 914 meters deep 55″ pipeline.
 NELHA can furnish a total of 26,000 gpm cold seawater, with corresponding warm water flows.
 No other facility worldwide can provide such large flows of deep seawater.

-The heat exchanger test facility is a 40′ tall tower that supports up to three different evaporators, three different condensers, 24″ seawater piping, and an accurately instrumented ammonia working fluid piping system with two pumps and pressure vessels.
-The test facility will allow Makai to measure the performance of evaporators and condensers, as a function of water velocity, temperature difference, and ammonia flow rate.
-The figure shows the facility with a heat exchanger being tested on the left and a condenser on the right.
+The heat exchanger test facility is a 40′-tall tower that supports up to three different evaporators, three different condensers, 24″ seawater piping, and an accurately instrumented ammonia working fluid piping system with two pumps and pressure vessels.
+The test facility allows Makai to measure the performance of evaporators and condensers, as a function of water velocity, temperature difference, and ammonia flow rate.
+The figure to the right shows the facility under construction in mid-October 2010, portions of these systems are visible.